zenangst/Spots/README.md

 ```

 ## SpotsController
-The `SpotsController` inherits from `UIViewController` but it sports some core features that makes your everyday mundane tasks a thing of the past.
+The `SpotsController` inherits from `UIViewController` but it sports some core features that makes your everyday mundane tasks a thing of the past. `SpotsController` has four different delegates

-### Delegates
+## Delegates

-*SpotsController* has four different delegates
+### SpotsDelegate

 ```swift
 public protocol SpotsDelegate: class {